dvause/linville-gorge-3d/README.md

 The renderer works on both desktop (mouse + keyboard) and mobile (joystick + buttons).

-An evolving project: major trails (Old 105 on the west rim, Table Rock Road on the east) will frame the gorge; more landmarks and easter eggs are planned.
+It's an evolving project.
+I want to add the gorge's major trails, Old 105 on the west rim and Table Rock Rd to the east, additional landmarks, and maybe an easter egg or two.

 ## Run it